atul7800/BuyBliss/README.md

-# BuyBliss
+# Flash
-Online shopping website using HTML, CSS, Bootstrap and JavaScript.
+Flash is a social media website created using JavaScript, HTML, CSS and Bootstrap.